rmehta125/Research_Portfolio/SPHCode/README.md

 ## Testing Angular Momentum

 One of the tasks I completed was verifying that the SPH code conserves angular momentum.
-For this, I ran a few simulations and calculated the angular mometum of each particle and plotted the net angular momentum over time.
+For this, I ran a few simulations, calculated the angular mometum of each particle, and plotted the net angular momentum over time.
 An example is shown below for a collision involving NDunite as one of the equation of state tables.
 The y-axis represents the ratio of the angular momentum at the timestep versus the angular momentum at the initial timestep.

 <img width="1376" height="1029" alt="image" src="https://github.com/user-attachments/assets/636f4682-18f8-494c-a5e8-1b020ad869f5" />